 LINE

 LINE is Japan's most popular social media platform, with over 95 million users.
-Initially developed as a communication tool following the 2011 earthquake, LINE has evolved into a super app offering various services, including LINE Games, LINE Manga, LINE Shopping, LINE Pay, and LINE Today (News).
-Its popularity is largely due to its localized features, such as region-specific stickers and themes that resonate with Japanese culture.
+Initially developed as a communication tool following the 2011 earthquake, LINE is a freeware app that has evolved into a super app offering various services, including LINE Games, LINE Manga, LINE Shopping, LINE Pay, and LINE Today (News).
+Its popularity is mainly due to its localised features, such as region-specific stickers and themes that resonate with Japanese culture.
+LY Corporation, a Japanese company co-owned by SoftBank Group, operates LINE.

 YouTube